 If you find vulnerabilities then you’ll want to get them fixed.
 Unfortunately, this is a dynamic, ever-changing situation.
 This is not a one-time thing like installing a fire wall, it is an on-going process that you have to do all the time; Cyber Criminals don’t take Christmas, Eid, Diwali, Hanukkah or any other holiday off; in fact, they often use them because they know you will be out of the office and slow to respond.

 Nothing stands still

-The problems facing you when fixing a vulnerability are compounded – because for any given piece of software, you may not make a change, but the situation changes around you.
+This is all harder than you think, because for any given piece of software, you may not make a change, but the situation changes around you.

 Consider a piece of software: